davidjb/turris-omnia-tls/README.md

        /etc/init.d/lighttpd stop

-1. Issue the certificate and reconfigure lighttpd:
+1. Issue the certificate:

-       /srv/turris-omnia-tls/cert-issue.sh domain.example.com
+       /srv/turris-omnia-tls/cert-issue.sh your.domain.com

+1. Reconfigure lighttpd with the supplied custom configuration:

        cp /srv/turris-omnia-tls/lighttpd_custom.conf /etc/lighttpd/conf.d/

-       # Edit this file and replace `domain.example.com` with your FQDN
+   Inside this file, replace the `domain.example.com` placeholders with your FQDN.
+You can do this automatically by running the following command, taking care to specify your FQDN in place of `your.domain.com`:

        sed -i 's/domain.example.com/your.domain.com/g' /etc/lighttpd/conf.d/lighttpd_custom.conf

+1. Restart `lighttpd`:

        /etc/init.d/lighttpd start